 - This package contains one 8.5×7.
 25×6.
 875 inch storage unit with three drawers

 - Multiple units can stack on top of each other to create customized storage solutions

 In some cases, it makes more sense to store items in drawers rather than bins.
 We recommend doing this with things you’ll use on a very regular basis, as opening a drawer is much easier than pulling a whole bin out, especially if it’s stacked.

-One solution we really like are the Sterilite clear plastic drawers because it’s easy to see what’s inside of each drawer without even opening it.
+One solution we really like is the Sterilite clear plastic drawers because it’s easy to see what’s inside each drawer without even opening it.
 We also appreciate that these drawers come in a variety of sizes, so even if the one linked doesn’t work for you, there is almost certainly a version that will.

 - Pros: clear plastic makes it easy to see inside; comes in a variety of sizes; easy to open and shut